Back to LSTMs Hub

 $$ c_t = f_t \odot c_{t-1} + i_t \odot \tilde{c}_t $$

-preserves the previous cell state almost entirely while selectively adding new information.
-Over 30 time steps with $f_t \approx 0.9$, the retained signal is $0.9^{30} \approx 0.04$—still enough to maintain a gradient pathway, unlike an RNN where multiplicative decay drives this value to near zero.
+preserves most of the previous cell state while selectively adding new information.
+Even with $f_t \approx 0.9$, after 30 steps the retained fraction is $0.9^{30} \approx 0.04$ -- small, but enough to maintain a gradient pathway.
+In a vanilla RNN, the equivalent multiplicative decay drives this to effectively zero.

 Overfitting Analysis

-This is exactly the strategy a human designer would implement—but the network discovers it entirely through gradient descent.
+This is the strategy you would design by hand -- but the network finds it through gradient descent alone.

 LSTMs vs GRUs vs Transformers